 Additional disclosures related to impairment in the value of the Company's non-financial assets are included in:

-- Leasehold improvements, machinery and equipment in Note 4.
+- Leasehold improvements, machinery and equipment in Note 4. - e) Cash f) Trade receivables and other accounts receivable

-e) Cash

 Cash principally consist of bank deposits.